wpengine/hwptoolkit/examples/nextjs-pages-router/apollo-client-data-fetch/README.md

-# Next.js Headless WordPress with Apollo Client
+# Example: Fetching data from WordPress with Apollo Client in Next.js

 This example demonstrates various approaches to integrate WordPress as a headless CMS with a Next.js frontend using Apollo Client.
 It showcases different data fetching strategies, state management techniques, and modern web development patterns in a real-world application context.